 Local planning authorities ensure planning obligations are monitored, for which a fee is charged.
 See current fees here: section 106 fees

-West Suffolk have produced an annual report of all the s106 developer contributions received within the last financial year.
+West Suffolk has produced an annual report of all the s106 developer contributions received within the last financial year.
 An annual report will be published at the end of each financial year.

-Infrastructure requirements that are the responsibility of the West Suffolk authorities are explained in documents known as SPDs, you can find out more from our Supplementary planning documents page
+Infrastructure requirements that are the responsibility of West Suffolk Council are explained in documents known as SPDs, you can find out more from our Supplementary planning documents page

 A new form of securing planning obligations to supplement and co exist with s106 is the community infrastructure levy (CIL).
 It has been designed to be generally paid up front and is a levy calculated on the size and type of development.
 Usually for off-site infrastructure (s106 continuing to secure on-site provision) the sums collected will be spent on infrastructure that can include the types listed above for s106.